Chris56974/Pethreon/README.md

 ### Can the creator get locked out of their money?

-After reading (and contributing to) [this answer on stack exchange](https://ethereum.stackexchange.com/questions/42207), there's an interesting possibility where the withdraw() function might take up so much gas that the creator can no longer withdraw.
-I think in my case, this would only happen if the creator takes a really long time to withdraw their funds (i.e. the withdraw function had to iterate over too many periods).
-I think this is only a problem if I chose something like 1 second for my period.
+After reading (and contributing to) [this answer on stack exchange](https://ethereum.stackexchange.com/questions/42207), it turns out there's a possibility that a user might not be able to call a function because it takes up so much gas to run.
+I think in my case, this would only happen if the creator takes a really long time to withdraw their funds (i.e. the withdraw function had to iterate over so many periods they couldn't withdraw).
+Or if so many contributors are pledging to a creator that they can't create a new pledge because they would have to iterate through too many pledges inside createPledge().
+I tried to alleviate the second problem by doing a rewrite of the smart contract (on a branch called "alternative"), but it was flawed because I couldn't build a dynamic array in memory.
+I needed to build a dynamic array in memory because that was the easiest way to return all my pledges to the user.
+I could return a static array in memory, but this would result in much more calls to my node at infura.
+There might be something I'm missing and maybe this is still the best approach but I decided to stick with my contract for now.

 ### Recurring payments